Grandma Josie and Me

 The following year, Grandma Josie and I flew out to New Jersey and attended the week-long Standard Class at Tom Brown's Tracker School.
 Unfortunately, I felt as though I was being read to.
 The physical skills were basic, and I'd already had that experience at BOSS.
 Plus, I'd practically memorized all of Tom Brown's books.
 I constantly practiced the observation skills and fox-walking I learned from Brown's books.
 I was proud while jumping hurdles in gym class to overhear one girl say to another, "He runs like a deer."
-I didn't feel like I learned anything at Tom Brown's school, and I never went back for another class.
+Although I loved Tom Brown's books, I didn't feel like I learned anything at his school, and I never went back for another class.

 Grandma's house was the ideal base from which to go stalking deer in the pasture, or to take off on a walkabout into the mountains to freeze and starve and otherwise practice my survival skills.
 But more than anything, it was home.
 Grandma and I played card games almost daily, usually casino, and my aunts, uncles, and great aunts and uncles would often come over to play pinochle.
 Oddly, Grandma didn't really need to go anywhere, because the world came to her.
 She had a constant parade of guests to her home, many of whom she had never met before, and some from as far away as Europe.
 She just had the kind of personality that people gravitated to, even though she otherwise lived alone and up the holler on the edge of town.